httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Unless overridden by additional parameters and rules, list-based HTTP field values MUST be combined into a single value as defined in {{Section 5.2 of HTTP}}.
 Specifically, list-based HTTP fields sent as multiple fields MUST be combined using a single comma (",") and a single space (" ") between each item.
 Note that intermediaries are allowed to separate values of list-based HTTP fields with any amount of whitespace between commas.
 If this behavior is not accounted for by the verifier, the signature can fail since the addition or removal of spaces between list items will change the signature base.
 It is RECOMMENDED that signers and verifiers process list-based fields starting with the individual field values based on the strict algorithm below, where possible, to account for possible intermediary behavior.

 Note that some HTTP fields, such as Set-Cookie {{COOKIE}}, do not follow a syntax that allows for combination of field values in this manner (such that the combined output is unambiguous from multiple inputs).
-Even though the component value is never parsed by the message signature process; instead, it is merely used as part of the signature base in {{create-sig-input}}, caution needs to be taken when including such fields in signatures.
-The `bs` parameter defined in {{http-header-byte-sequence}} provides a method for wrapping such problematic fields.
+Even though the component value is never parsed by the message signature process and used only as part of the signature base in {{create-sig-input}}, caution needs to be taken when including such fields in signatures since the combined value could be ambiguous.
+The `bs` parameter defined in {{http-field-byte-sequence}} provides a method for wrapping such problematic fields.
 See {{security-non-list}} for more discussion of this issue.

-If the correctly combined value is not available for a given field by an implementation, the following algorithm will produce canonicalized results:
+If the correctly combined value is not directly available for a given field by an implementation, the following algorithm will produce canonicalized results for list-based fields:

 1. Create an ordered list of the field values of each instance of the field in the message, in the order that they occur (or will occur) in the message.
+If necessary, separate individual values found in a field instance.
 2. Strip leading and trailing whitespace from each item in the list.
 Note that since HTTP field values are not allowed to contain leading and trailing whitespace, this will be a no-op in a compliant implementation.
 3. Remove any obsolete line-folding within the line and replace it with a single space (" "), as discussed in {{Section 5.2 of HTTP1}}.
 Note that this behavior is specific to {{HTTP1}} and does not apply to other versions of the HTTP specification which do not allow internal line folding.
 4. Concatenate the list of values together with a single comma (",") and a single space (" ") between each item.